tomaytotomato/location4j/README.md

     // Search for Santa Clara in the USA List<Location> resultsUnitedStates = locationSearchService.search("Santa Clara USA");

-    // Search for Santa Clara in California List<Location> resultsCalifornia = locationSearchService.search("Santa Clara US CA");
+    // Search for Santa Clara in California (it works with ISO2 or ISO3) codes List<Location> resultsCalifornia = locationSearchService.search("Santa Clara US CA");
   }
 }